 We had to return to the city that evening, to the blasting of horns and loud processions in the city celebrating Virgen del Carmen, the patron saint believed to protect drivers.

-After dinner, I fell asleep quickly and didn’t even wake to the party that Trin said started late that night at the floor above us and lasted till early morning.
+After dinner, I fell asleep quickly and didn’t even wake to the party that Trin said started late that night at the floor above us and lasted until early morning.

 Noise becomes normal and we adapt, but I will always love the quiet solitude of nature.